 Last week, the US Catholic Conference of Bishops (USCCB) issued a statement saying that military intervention in Libya “appears to meet” the just-cause criterion of Catholic teaching on just war, cautioning, however, that it has “refrained from making definitive judgments” in light of “many prudential decisions beyond our expertise.”
 Additionally, this past Sunday, Pope Benedict XVI urged the international community to end hostilities in Libya.
 Because there’s been considerable discussion on this site about our involvement in Libya and many of us, including myself (a Roman Catholic), disagree with our intervention, I wanted to make several points about the U.S. bishops’ and Pope Benedict’s statements about our involvement in Libya, especially in light of what we now know (or don’t know) based on Obama’s attempts last night to explain the reasons for our engagement.

 First, note that the bishops did not specifically say by whom military intervention in Libya is appropriate.
-Posts and comments here have focused primarily on U.S. involvement.
+Essays and comments here have focused primarily on U.S. involvement.
 Bishop Hubbard, who penned the statement, speaks, however, in terms of the “internationally-sanctioned military mission.”
 His statement, actually a letter addressed to National Security Advisor, Thomas Donilon, implicitly acknowledges U.S. involvement, but it neither distinguishes between the appropriateness of military intervention by the U.S. alone and its involvement as part of an international collaborative effort, nor concerns itself with the constitutionality of Obama’s unilateral decision (i.e. without the approval of Congress) to intervene.

 The legality of U.S. involvement is relevant to the just war theory, however, because one of its criteria is that the person engaging in military action possess the right of war, a right that lies solely with the sovereign authority of the state.
 Our Constitution prescribes limits to a President’s use of our nation’s right of war.
 A such, the President can only exercise this right if he acts within constitutional limits.
 The constitutionality of Obama’s decision to engage us militarily is, therefore, relevant to whether our involvement complies with the just war theory.
 Of course, being outside their area of expertise, the bishops can hardly be faulted for ignoring the constitutional issues in connection with the just war doctrine.
 Being a former constitutional law professor, these issues should not be outside Obama’s expertise, however.